wildlifemlxy/WWF-Animal-Identification/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## 🌿 Support WWF

+Learn more about WWF's wildlife conservation efforts at [wwf.org](https://www.worldwildlife.org/)

 ---

-Made with ❤️ for wildlife conservation
+Made with ❤️ for wildlife conservation 🐼